jhavagned/python-expense-tracker/README.md

 # Python Expense Tracker

 A **command-line expense tracker** built in Python 3.
-This project is designed to practice abd demonstrate core programming concepts including:
+This project is designed to practice and demonstrate core programming concepts including:

 - User input and validation
 - Data structures (lists, dictionaries)